 Aimee Inglis, Associate Director

-Aimee was formally trained as a community organizer through the Midwest Academy's Organizing program, and has focused professionally on starting and managing volunteer programs at non-profit organizations.
-She started her work with Tenants Together as a volunteer counselor on the Tenant Rights Hotline.
-As staff, her role at Tenants Together has been focused on building a strong Member base, which includes educating volunteers, managing the Tenant Rights Hotline, leading online organizing efforts, and engaging in state and local policy on tenants’ rights.
+Aimee was trained as a community organizer through the Midwest Academy's Organizing program, and has worked professionally on starting and managing volunteer programs and developing education and outreach services for tenants’ rights.
+She has worked for housing justice for over 6 years, starting as a volunteer counselor on Tenants Together’s Tenant Rights Hotline.
+As staff, her role at Tenants Together has evolved from developing their volunteer and tenant education programs to online organizing and communications to currently leading on organizational development as Associate Director.

 Dan Harper, Organizing Director